Spacexplorer11/Space_Dodge/README.md

 # Space Dodge

 A game where you dodge bullets that are coming down from the top of the screen.
-It is only available on Windows and Mac.
+It is available on Windows, Mac & Linux.

 ## Description